BS Geological Engineering, Colorado School of Mines

 AML 16 N – D9 & K Pit Reclamation Project: This project reclaimed over 8,800 linear feet of highwall, restoring 235 acres of intensely disturbed mine lands, and was the first project to utilize Natural Regrade methods in Wyoming.
 Mr. Hutson was responsible for creating the first Natural Regrade designs, negotiating with the contractor to implement the designs, and followed the project through completion.

-AML 16 J – Central Gas Hills Reclamation Project: This 6 million dollar project reclaimed 445 acres of open pits with up to 400 foot highwalls situated above a ground water fed impoundment.
+AML 16 J – Central Gas Hills Reclamation Project: This multi-phase project reclaimed 445 acres of open pits with up to 400 foot highwalls situated above a ground water fed impoundment.
 Mr. Hutson was the project engineer during site investigation, design and construction management.

 AML Project 16 L – Sunset Pit Reclamation Project: This required treatment acid mine waters with elevated radionuclides in a ground water impoundment with 200 foot highwalls.
 Mr. Hutson was the project engineer during site investigation, design, and construction management.